Rei-Ruimin/RPlot/README.md

 	9. exit the virtual environment after use code in cmd: exit

-For the next time to use the software:
+For the next time to use RPLOT:
 	1. move to the directory of RPlot code in cmd: cd <the location of RPlot folder>